lnargang/lnargang/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on <a href="https://github.com/fury-gl/fury">FURY</a> and Voxel Rendering
+- 🎓 I’m currently studying at Indiana University
+- ⚡ Fun fact: I play the <a href="https://en.wikipedia.org/wiki/Carillon">Carillon</a>!

 <!--
 **lnargang/lnargang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on FURY and Voxel Rendering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Algorithms and GLSL
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...